 In general, here’s how much you should expect to pay:

 - A simple, tinted glass panel that tilts to allow more air into the cabin can be bought for prices starting at about $300 just for the parts, not including installation.
 Some of the models allow for the glass panel to be completely removed for a full convertible feel.

 - Adding an aftermarket sunroof or moonroof to a car will usually cost you between $300-$800 for installing a simple unit that pops open for ventilation.

 - A motorized version of a top-mounted glass panel that tilts and slides along the outside of the vehicle’s roof is sometimes known as a “spoiler” style sunroof.
 This type of aftermarket roof has prices that start around $750.
 Installing a spoiler style roof will add another $600-$1000.

 - If you want a moonroof or sunroof that slides open inside the car expect to pay between $1,000-$2,000.
-In this instance the glass panel slides between the metal roof and the interior headliner.
-It’s the most common type sunroof installed on new cars today.
+In this instance, the glass panel slides between the metal roof and the interior headliner.
+It’s the most common type of sunroof installed on new cars today.
 Expect installation costs to add another $1,000 or more to the price.

 Between a moonroof vs. a sunroof, which one opens completely?

 A moonroof typically opens all the way by sliding into a slot in between the roof and the headliner of the car.
 A sunroof typically tilts open to provide ventilation and is tinted to restrict the amount of light, air, and glare coming into the car.
 The difference between the words sunroof, moonroof in terms of opening means the moonroof opens completely.